maxkapur/jekyll-related/README.md

 Prior to building your site, `jekyll-related` attaches a bit of metadata to each posts that ranks all the other posts from most to least related.
-You can use this metadata as you wish in your post templates, either manually or using the the `{% related %}` tag.
+You can use this metadata to recommend related posts to your readers, either by using the included `{% related %}` tag or creating a customized template using the `page.related` metadata the plugin defines.

 "Relatedness" is computed by counting similar word frequencies, with a little extra weight given to words that are rare (like "submodular") and less to words